MDIL-SNU/SIMPLE-NN_v2/docs/install.rst

 https://docs.lammps.org/Speed_intel.html

 !
-The code use AVX related functions from intel intrinsic, MKL's BLAS routines, and vector math.
-So if older versions of MKL, intel compilers support that feature, there is no problem.
+The code uses AVX-related functions from intel intrinsic,  BLAS routines of MKL, and vector math.
+So if older versions of MKL and intel compilers support these features, there is no problem for compiling.

 Installation
 ------------